 - My TpT store

 ⭐️⭐️ IMPORTANT: These worksheets and screen shots may not be shared with anyone other than your current students.
 When you purchase the worksheets, you purchase a single-teacher studio license.
 All other teachers/individuals besides yourself and your students must purchase a legal copy of the resource from one of my stores.
-Worksheets may not be used on OutSchool unless strict parameters are followed.
+Worksheets may not be used on OutSchool.
 Read the full terms here.

 How Does This Work?